-“Black Hat“ Tactics Are Hurting Your Amazon Sales.
-How to Fight Back.
+“Black Hat“ Tactics Hurt Your Amazon Sales.
+Here's How to Fight Back.

 What are Black Hat Tactics, and are they hurting your Amazon sales?
 As both a first and third party seller with experience driving Amazon sales for companies small and large, I have seen sales impacted by several of these techniques and have learned tactics to protect my listings.